Cog-Creators/Red-DiscordBot/docs/venv_guide.rst

 problems.
 Firstly, simply choose how you'd like to create your virtual environment:

 * :ref:`using-venv` (quick and easy, involves two commands)
-* :ref:`using-pyenv-virtualenv` (recommended if you installed Python with pyenv)
+* :ref:`using-pyenv-virtualenv` (required if you installed Python with pyenv)

-**Why Should I Use a Virtual Environment?**

-90% of the installation and setup issues raised in our support channels are resolved when the user creates a virtual environment.

 **What Are Virtual Environments For?**

-Virtual environments allow you to isolate red's library dependencies, cog dependencies and python binaries from the rest of your system.
+Virtual environments allow you to isolate Red's library dependencies, cog dependencies and python binaries from the rest of your system.
 It also makes sure Red and its dependencies are installed to a predictable location.
 It makes uninstalling Red as simple as removing a single folder, without worrying about losing your data or other things on your system becoming broken.